Emergency Department, Sydney Children's Hospital, Randwick

 About our service

-Open 24 hours a day, seven days a week; the Emergency Department has a team of expert healthcare professionals who care for children suffering from serious injury or illness.
+The emergency department is open 24 hours a day, seven days a week.
+Its team of expert healthcare professionals cares for children suffering from serious injury or illness.

 The best place for your child’s regular care is with their GP, paediatrician or other health care provider.
-If your child is experiencing general health complaints such as a cough or sore throat or needs to receive a general health check-up, we encourage you to see your local health care provider closer to home.
+If your child is experiencing general health complaints such as a cough or sore throat or needs a general health check-up, we encourage you to see your local healthcare provider closer to home.

 If you think your child’s condition is immediately urgent, please call 000 for an ambulance.